darbyjohnston/toucan/README.md

 Toucan is a project for experimenting with timeline rendering.
-The project currently consists of a C++ software renderer that can render basic timelines with image sequences and effects.
+The project currently consists of a C++ software renderer that can render basic timelines with image sequences, effects, and transitions.

 Building
 ========